 It stays in a young person’s body much longer than in an adult’s body, so its effects take longer to wear off.

-A study in 191 middle schoolers found that caffeine intake ranged from 0–800 milligrams per day.
-Students reported their sleep patterns and intake of caffeine-containing foods and drinks for two weeks (10).
+A two-week study in 191 middle schoolers examined sleep patterns and the intake of caffeine-containing foods and drinks.
+It found that caffeine intake ranged from 0–800 milligrams per day. (

-Higher caffeine intake was associated with reduced sleep at night, disrupted wakings at night and increased sleepiness during the day (10).
+Higher caffeine intake was associated with reduced or disrupted sleep at night and increased sleepiness during the day (

 Some Coffee Drinks Are High in Sugar